XredaX/TeleForward-Pro/README.md

 ---

-*© 2025 TeleSync Pro.
+*© 2025 TeleForward Pro.
 All rights reserved.
 Telegram is a trademark of Telegram FZ-LLC.*